thierr26/thierr26_personal_notes_sphinx_sources/source/sphinx.rst

 ------------

-`Sphinx <http://www.sphinx-doc.org/en/master>`_ is the tool I settled on to create this simple static website.
+`Sphinx <http://www.sphinx-doc.org/en/master>`_ is the tool I settled on to create this static website.
 Sphinx is primarily designed to create documentation for `Python
 <https://en.wikipedia.org/wiki/Python_(programming_language)>`_ projects, but
 it is also appropriate as a `static website generator